binwiederhier/ntfy/README.md

 To build releases, I use [GoReleaser](https://goreleaser.com/).
 If you have that installed, you can run `make build` or `make build-snapshot`.

-## FAQ

-### Isn't this like ...?
-Probably.
-I didn't do a whole lot of research before making this.

-### Can I use this in my app?
-Yes.
-As long as you don't abuse it, it'll be available and free of charge.

-### What are the uptime guarantees?
-Best effort.

-### Why is the web UI so ugly?
-I don't particularly like JS or dealing with CSS.
-I'll make it pretty after it's functional.

-### Will you know what topics exist, can you spy on me?
-If you don't trust me or your messages are sensitive, run your ntfy on your own server.
-That said, the logs do not contain any topic names or other details about you.

 ## TODO
 - add HTTPS